 I was so happy with the way they turned out and I ended up using them in several different places around the house to style with.

-Here are a couple of examples of ways I have used them around the house.
-I’m sure I will end up moving them around several times before they find their permanent (or not so permanent ;-)) home!
+Here are a couple of examples of ways I have used them to decorate in the house.
+I’m sure I will end up moving them around several times before they find their permanent (or not so permanent) home!

 This next option was so easy that I couldn’t believe they turned out so well.
 I apologize because I don’t have a before pic of the hardcover books that I used but I used a couple of Nicholas Sparks hardcover books (I know…but I can still read them)!
 I took off the paper cover and then got to working on an idea to cover up the front label.
 I do love the way the books look without the paper cover on, but I was going for something with no title on it.
 I decided the best option would be to cover them with some craft paper.